 - 2014: The Canadian Climate Forum announces that it is looking actively for funding partners and new leadership.

 Role or Position

-The Canadian Foundation for Climate and Atmospheric Sciences (CFCAS) is Canada’s main funding body for research on climate, the atmosphere and the oceans.
-Its research supports efforts to understand our climate system, extreme weather, air quality and safety, as well as the special conditions of the Arctic.
-It has assisted numerous global research-based initiatives, including the World Climate Research Programme and the North American Carbon Program.
+The Canadian Foundation for Climate and Atmospheric Sciences (CFCAS) was Canada’s main funding body for research on climate, the atmosphere and the oceans.
+Its research supported efforts to understand our climate system, extreme weather, air quality and safety, as well as the special conditions of the Arctic.
+It assisted numerous global research-based initiatives, including the World Climate Research Programme and the North American Carbon Program.